MyoHub/myosuite/docs/source/suite.rst

 ===========
 A model of 2 DoF human elbow joint -- based on OpenSim’s default testing arm model (Delp et al. (2007); Seth et al. (2018)) -- and actuated using multiple agonist/antagonist pairs (3 flexors and 3 extensors).

+Details of this model can be found at `myoElbow <https://github.com/MyoHub/myo_sim/tree/dbaecde82a18341661d4eb6d41928f26dc017bdd/elbow>`__

 .. image:: images/myoElbow.png
   :height: 200